 Catfish Fillets.
 You can use fresh or frozen catfish that have been thawed.
 Catfish is available at any seafood market or grocery store.

 Buttermilk.
 It is a Southern staple, a secret to many great recipes from bread, bakes, and cakes to fried foods.
 I use buttermilk to marinate the catfish.
 Buttermilk helps tenderize and also adds delicate flavors to foods.

 Old Bay Seasoning.
 This unique blend of herbs and spices adds a wonderful flavor kick to seafood.
 You can find Old Bay Seasoning at any grocery market for about $3.69 per 6 oz jar.

 Cornmeal.
 It's commonly used in cornbread and is the secret ingredient to any good Southern fish fry.

 Panko breadcrumb: Panko breadcrumb may not be the most authentic ingredient in Southern food.
-I used panko breadcrumb to bring out awesome taste and texture.
-If it's not available in your pantry, feel free to skip and use only cornmeal.
+I used panko breadcrumbs to bring out an awesome taste and texture.
+If it's not available in your pantry, feel free to skip it and use only cornmeal.